kenghweeng/practice_makes_perfect/midterm_mistakes.md

 * Note that we deliberately have a lot of print statements for reasons.

 ## Q2 related stuff:
 * Forgets string slicing takes up O(n) time.
-Common sense could have hinted that if we asked for a better algorithm later on, chances are that Q2A wouldn't have been O(n) already.
+A kind of subtle hint wass that if we asked for a better algorithm later on, chances are that Q2A wouldn't have been O(n) already.

 ## Q3 related stuff:
 * To be added.